valerieniemann/valerieniemann.github.io/_posts/2020-03-31-corona-silver.md

 The research groups that I have recently joined encourage open mental health discussions.
 Last quarter, we invited the mental health professionals at the Stanford Counseling & Psychological Services (CAPS) to present at our group meeting.
 They provided resources on how to handle stress and anxiety and prevent procrastination.
 In the past couple weeks, I have taken a deeper look into the resources they provided.
 I’ve found the social distancing to be the opportune time to think about stress and put new habits into practice for mental wellness.

 Apart from taking guidance from these resources, I have been able to understand the conditions for focus and good work.
 I find that I am most productive first thing in the morning, and after 1-2 PM my productivity wanes.
 This has been a great time to schedule meetings and “social-distancing walks.”
 Productivity rises again after dinnertime around 6 or 7 and lasts into the mature evening.
-Identifying these times of productivity has enabled me to establish a routine—which mitigates my thoughts of “oh I could be doing something better right now, I could be more productive, look at all the productive people on the internet, blah blah.”
+Identifying these times of productivity has enabled me to establish a routine—which reduces negative thought patterns, such as “Oh I could be doing something better right now, I could be more productive, look at all the productive people on the internet, blah blah.”

 Finally, I have identified a few sharing libraries in my neighborhood, picking up and dropping off some books after a gentle swab with a disinfectant towel.
 I’ve enjoyed reading—it’s something I’ve sorely missed in the midst of packed terms in grad school.